Digital Business & services innovation

 Integrated ICT solutions can offer completely new approaches to address existing problems.
 Additionally, previously unknown problems are revealed and new solutions are provided to solve them.

 The advancing digitization of cities and regions also coincides with social change.
-In the last decade, a new "digital" generation of citizens has emerged, who want new products and solutions that make their daily lives easier.
+In the last decade, a new "digital" generation of citizens who want new products and solutions that make their daily lives easier has emerged.
 Both companies and cities are adapting to the proliferation of ICTs and are aligning their products and services to meet the emerging demand.

 Cities can also cover specific areas and associated data and services (for example, through focusing on mobility services).

-The Morgenstadt system solution "Urban Data-Platform" offers the following subcomponents according to the five levels of components presented above.
+The Morgenstadt system solution "Urban Data-Platform" offers the following subcomponents according to the five levels presented above.

-Concrete innovative applications and services in an urban context that use specific data and information to address different user groups (such as the mobility app, track-my-street, smart-waste app).
+Concrete innovative applications and services in the urban context that use specific data and information to address different user groups (such as mobility app, track-my-street, smart-waste app, etc.).

 A data platform capable of combining and analyzing data sets from a wide range of sources.
-The processed data are then made available via open interfaces for service providers.
+The processed data is then made available for service providers via open interfaces.

-To ensure compliance with data protection, including end user needs and data providers, the data must be processed and delivered through the analysis platform in accordance with these needs.
+To ensure compliance with data protection, the data must be processed and delivered through the analysis platform in accordance with end user´s and data providers´ needs.

-Innovative methods and techniques for gathering data in an urban context to feed the data analysis platform and prepare smart services.
+Innovative methods and techniques for gathering data in the urban context for the data analysis platform and preparing smart services.

-The EU project SMARTER TOGETHER focuses on the co-creative exchange of knowledge and innovation between European cities to find new solutions for the sustainable development of the city of tomorrow.
-The focus is on the holistic development of energy-efficient districts, the promotion of electric mobility, the collection and exchange of data for the optimization of the urban system and the strengthening of local participation at local level.
-To this end, solutions are implemented in cooperation with the authorities, companies and research institutes in the three "Lighthouse Cities", Munich, Lyon and Vienna.
-Results and working approaches are then passed on to the "Follower Cities" of Santiago de Compostela, Venice and Sofia, as well as to the observer cities of Kiev and Yokohama.
+The EU project SMARTER TOGETHER focuses on the co-creative exchange of knowledge and innovations between European cities to find new solutions for sustainable development of the city of tomorrow.
+The focus is on the holistic development of energy-efficient districts, promotion of electric mobility, collection and exchange of data for the optimization of the urban system and strengthening of local participation.
+To this end, solutions are implemented in cooperation with authorities, companies and research institutes in the three "Lighthouse Cities" of Munich, Lyon and Vienna.
+Results and working approaches are then passed on to the "Follower Cities" of Santiago de Compostela, Venice and Sofia, as well as to the “Observer Cities” of Kiev and Yokohama.

-The city of New York is pursuing a multitude of new approaches to capture, evaluate and process digital data with an urban context.
+The city of New York is pursuing a multitude of new approaches to capture, evaluate and process urban digital data.
 The city collects data from a variety of different sectors of urban life and attempts to use these data to steer and improve urban processes.
-The city works closely with the Center for Urban Science and Progress at New York University to ensure proper handling of data.
-However, one of the best known examples of the New York data collection has been in cooperation with IBM.
+The city works closely with the Center for Urban Science and Progress of New York University to ensure proper handling of data.
+However, one of the best known examples of the New York data collection has been implemented in cooperation with IBM.